Nathan Isgur: Work

 After completion of his doctorate, Isgur was granted a Natural Sciences and Engineering Research Council Fellowship, which allowed him to stay at Toronto as a post-doctoral candidate.
-He was hired as an assistant professor in the department of physics in 1976 in recognition of his outstanding merit by department head Robin Armstrong, even though he had not been able to travel to gain experience outside the Department owing to passport difficulties.
+He was hired as an assistant professor in the department of physics in 1976 in recognition of his outstanding merit by department head Robin Armstrong, even though he had not been able to travel to gain experience outside the department owing to passport difficulties.
 In 1975 Isgur published on the mixing angle of pseudo-scalar mesons due to annihilation into gluons.

 He embarked on a long collaboration with Gabriel Karl from the University of Guelph, involving the study of excited baryons in quark models.
 The principal physical idea of the model was taken from quantum chromodynamics: the forces between quarks are flavour-independent.
 This idea gave rise to their "QCD-improved" quark model.

-Isgur had a large group of graduate students, usually 5-6 at a given time.
+Isgur had a large group of graduate students, usually 5–6 at a given time.
 During his 14 years at the University of Toronto, he mentored 13 Ph.D.s: Simon Capstick, Kevin Dooley, Paul Geiger, Stephen Godfrey, Gregory Grondin, Richard Kokoski, Roman Koniuk, David Kotchan, Kim Maltman, Colin Morningstar, Catherine Reader, Eric Swanson, and John Weinstein.

 Two conferences he organized included the Baryon Conference (1980) in Toronto and the Advanced Study Institute on Quark Interactions at Whitehorse, Yukon (1984) useful in the development of light and heavy quark spectroscopy.

 Isgur was one of the leaders of the CHEER project, this envisaged an electron ring to be built at Fermilab by a Canadian group to study electron-proton collisions.
 CHEER was not funded, in favor of the Tevatron proton–antiproton collider, but led to a strong Canadian involvement in the ZEUS experiment at the HERA electron-proton collider in Hamburg, Germany.

-He returned to the USA to the newly built accelerator at Newport News (CEBAF), which eventually became Jefferson Lab, to build an entirely new Theory Group and influence the experimental research of the Laboratory.
+He returned to the US to the newly built accelerator at Newport News (CEBAF), which eventually became Jefferson Lab, to build an entirely new Theory Group and influence the experimental research of the Laboratory.
 Isgur become the head of the Theory Group at Jefferson Lab in 1990 and eventually became the chief scientist in 1996.
 He joined the faculty at the College of William & Mary at Williamsburg.

 Isgur and Mark Wise studied the semileptonic decays of mesons with a charm and bottom quark and they discovered what is now known as the heavy quark symmetry of QCD.

 This symmetry, which becomes exact for infinitely heavy quarks, leads to important simplifications of form-factors in such decays.

 He was also involved later on in several Natural Sciences and Engineering Research Council grant selection committees, becoming the chair of the Subatomic Physics GSC in the early 1990s.
 Isgur was influential in changing the manner in which nuclear and particle physics was funded in Canada, helping to bring in an "envelope" system of funding for subatomic physics.
 He took a strong interest in TRIUMF, Canada's premiere particle and nuclear physics facility.

 He was diagnosed with multiple myeloma in 1996, and died five years later at the age 54.